Join Online via the ACU website It's now possible to join the club through the ACU website here.

 If the company makes a profit this will be retained to help pay for the company's activities in the following years.
 If the company is wound up you will not receive any money from the company because its constitution requires that it should be paid to another similar organisation.

 The constitution is made up of the memorandum and the articles of association.
 The memorandum sets out what the company can do and why it exists; and the articles deal with the holding of meetings, the admission of members, the election of the Committee and the directors and other rules relating to the running of the company.
 These are legal documents that are registered on the public records for the company held at Companies House.
 They may also be inspected (by arrangement) at Manchester 17 MCC Ltd. Macclesfield SK10 4RR.
+You can download a copy of the memorandum and the articles of association on this web site here.

 You will not be liable for any debts of the company by becoming a member.
 You will not be liable if someone brings a legal case against the company.